-The 2020 Budget includes \$1.8 million to be transferred to the Utah Reclamation Mitigation and Conservation Account for use by the Mitigation Commission, an increase from the enacted 2019 budget.
+The 2021 Budget includes \$1.8 million to be transferred to the Utah Reclamation Mitigation and Conservation Account for use by the Mitigation Commission.
 These funds will be used to implement the mitigation and conservation projects for fish, wildlife, and recreation needed to complete mitigation measures committed to in pre-1992 Reclamation planning documents, and those authorized in Title III which include:

-Provo River/Utah Lake Fish and Wildlife - The 2020 Budget continues work in recovering the endangered June sucker.
+Provo River/Utah Lake Fish and Wildlife - The 2021 Budget continues work in recovering the endangered June sucker.
 June sucker recovery projects include the PRDRP (for June sucker spawning and rearing habitat and ecological restoration).
 A Record of Decision was signed in 2015, land acquisition and design began in 2017.
-The Mitigation Commission will implement several other projects to help recover the June sucker, an endangered fish species, through participation in the June Sucker Recovery Implementation Program including reconstruction of Provo River and Hobble Creek diversions.
+The Mitigation Commission will implement several other projects to help recover the June sucker through participation in the June Sucker Recovery Implementation Program including reconstruction of Provo River and Hobble Creek diversions.

 Diamond Fork Fish and Wildlife - Activities include the restoration of stream and riparian areas in Diamond Fork Canyon following completion of the Diamond Fork System in consultation with Interior, CUWCD, Fish and Wildlife Service, Forest Service, and Utah Department of Wildlife Resources.
-Ongoing monitoring of water quality, geophysical and biological responses within the drainage, establishment of an optimum hydrologic regime, and studies to determine the instream flow levels to establish healthy aquatic habitats and stable stream banks will also be supported in 2020.
-It has been determined that winter instream flows for the Diamond Fork River can no longer be delivered from the Sixth Water Flow Control Structure due to the damage these releases cause the structure.
-Duchesne/Strawberry Rivers Fish and Wildlife - Activities in 2020 include completion of the LDRWRP to mitigate for CUP impacts on trust resources of the Ute Indian Tribe and development of the Riverdell Wetlands for mitigation of the DRACR.
+Ongoing monitoring of water quality, geophysical and biological responses within the drainage, establishment of an optimum hydrologic regime, and studies to determine the instream flow levels to establish healthy aquatic habitats and stable stream banks will also be supported in 2021.

+Duchesne/Strawberry Rivers Fish and Wildlife - Activities in 2021 include continued support of the LDRWRP to mitigate for CUP impacts on trust resources of the Ute Indian Tribe and development of the

+Riverdell Wetlands for mitigation of the DRACR.
 The Mitigation Commission will continue to participate in sage grouse population monitoring efforts in the Uintah Basin.
 Funding will also be used for improvements to the Strawberry River upstream of Strawberry Reservoir and to plan and implement mitigation for prior effects of the DRACR.